 Erin’s current research efforts are focused on content creation and coaching for The BrainHealth Project.
 Additionally, she is completing a pilot study examining the benefit of cognitive training in breast cancer survivors who report brain fog posttreatment.

-This groundbreaking study establishes a holistic, personalized measure of brain fitness (the BrainHealth® Index) and training protocols with the potential to revolutionize global health.
+This groundbreaking study examines the potential to revolutionize global health using a holistic, personalized measure of brain fitness (the BrainHealth® Index) in conjunction with SMART™ Brain Training.

 Cognitive abilities may be a more influential factor than age in susceptibility to decision-making biases and falling for financial scams.

-This study provides promising evidence that short-term reasoning training can enhance cognitive performance in adults with bipolar disorder.
+This pilot study applies the SMART™ protocol to show that short-term reasoning training has the potential to improve cognitive performance in adults with bipolar disorder (BD).

-The ability to select, initiate, or withhold appropriate behaviors in a complex environment is a process that is impaired in individuals with MCI.
+This research study investigates the ability to select, initiate, or withhold appropriate behaviors in a complex environment, finding that this process can be impaired in individuals with MCI.